Why is it that some Indian food recipes tend to go easy on the digestive tract even when eating more than you should?

 Makes 3 cups

 * This Rice Pilaf can be a side dish, or it makes an elegant bed for a saucier main dish.
-Traditional Indian food is made with meat, dairy, or an oily sauce, so for those recognizing the benefits of the low fat, high starch diet, eliminating the fat can make this dish taste a bit dry if eaten by itself.
-Add a vegetable broth gravy (use the bean broth in the Spicy Bean Dish, for a tasty example) or a saucy main dish to add the desired moisture.
-Adding a small amount of avocado is also an option.
+Traditional Indian food is made with meat, dairy, or an oily sauce, so for those recognizing the benefits of the moderate fat, high starch diet, eliminating the fat can make this dish taste a bit dry if eaten by itself.

 ----- --- -----